Generic Name: fulvestrant (ful VES trant)

-You should not receive this medicine if you are allergic to fulvestrant, or if you are pregnant.
+You should not be treated with fulvestrant if you are allergic to it, or if you are pregnant.

 How is fulvestrant given?

-Fulvestrant is injected into a muscle of your buttock.
-Your doctor, nurse, or other healthcare provider will give you this injection.
+Fulvestrant is given as two injections into a muscle of your buttock.
+A healthcare professional will give you this injection.